 Combine Seattle traffic with a less-than-accurate GPS, and a half-hour trip becomes an hour and a half.
 If you’ve read my Maryland trips this year, you know I enjoy when my demented GPS takes me to places I otherwise would have never known.
 When time is a factor, however, a GPS that continually thinks you’re driving 1 street to your right can be both bemusing and vexing.
 You’re going to miss a half dozen exits and make 100 wrong turns, but you’re also going to accidentally see the tent cities, shipyards, the first Starbucks, the Fremont troll, and dozens of other sights the typical visitor will miss.

 The Dick’s Drive-In I spied was on North 45th street, which also features the tentacle neon of the Octopus Bar, and the brick and mortar manifestation of Archie McPhee.
-The Dick’s Drive has no servers on roller-skates or food trays that hang on your doors — this is not the 1950s.
-Instead, you find parking, wait in line, you watch workers prepare burgers, fries and shakes in bright, medically-white clean conditions, place your order, your order appears in about 10 seconds, you pay, and then you leave.
+The Dick’s Drive has no servers on roller skates or food trays that hang on your doors — this is not the 1950s.
+Instead, you find parking, wait in line, watch workers prepare burgers, fries, and shakes in bright, medically-white clean conditions, place your order, your order appears in about 10 seconds, you pay, and then you leave.
 Very efficient.
 No sass or insincerity.
 After an hour of Seattle traffic, simplicity and efficiency are what you need.